Bill and Payment

 Penalty for late/non-payment: If you do not pay the amount due by the due date, a hold may be placed on your account restricting course registration, access to grades, transcript requests, you may not be allowed to move into your residence hall until this payment is made, and you may be subject to class schedule or housing assignment cancellation due to non-payment.
 To be reinstated, payment of a $100.00 non-refundable re-registration fee plus your original account balance in full is required, though availability of your original class schedule and housing assignment is not guaranteed.
 Past due accounts are also subject to a $50 late fee after a ten (10) day grace period.

 Past due payment plan: Students may request a past due payment plan with the Student Accounts Office, although the hold described above will remain in place until the account balance is paid in full.
 The penalties for late/non-payment above also apply to past due payment plans.
-Failure to make a required payment plan installment within thirty (30) days of any due date will result in the student being withdrawn from the past due payment plan and their account will be sent to a collection agency without further notice.
+The first payment plus the $45 plan enrollment fee are due at time of enrollment, failure to make a required payment plan installment within thirty (30) days of any due date will result in the student being withdrawn from the past due payment plan and their account will be sent to a collection agency without further notice.

 Collection of debt: In an effort to collect past due debt, the University will send collection letters and emails to students at their last known address.
 To avoid account referral to a collection agency, students must pay the balance in full, or set up a past due payment plan within 30 days of the notice.
 If an account is referred to a collection agency, the student will be responsible for all collection fees, the balance will be reported to a national credit bureau(s), and the University will no longer accept direct payments - in that the student must make all payments to the collection agency before conducting any further business with the University.

 Email firstname.lastname@example.org or call 203-392-6140 for a quick response